 Please review the following important information about what to expect at a California CareForce clinic.

 Time Commitment: Since the number of patients we serve each day is based on the number of volunteers we have, when you sign up to volunteer for a clinic day, we expect you will volunteer the whole day.
 We do appreciate that sometimes things come up in life that must be attended to though.
 If you are unable to volunteer for the whole day, please email firstname.lastname@example.org to see if there is still availability in your section.
-Volunteers wishes to receive services at the clinic, may receive services the following day of volunteering.
+Volunteers wishing to receive services at the clinic, may receive services the following day of volunteering.
 You may not receive services on the same day as you volunteered.
 You will need to get a wristband for the services needed.
 Wristbands are distributed the day before services are received.
 Go to the Patient Tab on the California CareForce website for information on wristband distribution.

 Our clinics typically open at 7:00 am and close in the late afternoon or early evening hours (around 5 PM).
 The schedules for each section of the clinic vary based on the skills, qualifications, and experience of the volunteers in those sections.
 If you can only volunteer for part of the day (a half day or less), please let us know so we can plan accordingly.
 Please remember to review the times you're expected to arrive for your specific section of the clinic too.